chris104957/django-carrot/README.rst

 Full documentation
 ------------------

-The full documentation is available at `readthedocs.io <http://django-carrot.readthedocs.io/en/latest/index.html>`
+The full documentation is available at `www.django-carrot.com <http://www.django-carrot.com>`

 Support
 -------

-If you are having any issues, please contact christopherdavies553@gmail.com
+If you are having any issues, please `log an issue <https://github.com/chris104957/django-carrot/issues/new>`

 License
 -------